Health effects of pesticides

 Health effects of pesticides may be acute or delayed in those who are exposed.
 Acute effects can include pesticide poisoning, which may be a medical emergency.
-Strong evidence exists for other, long-term negative health outcomes from pesticide exposure including birth defects, fetal death, neurodevelopmental disorder, cancer, and neurologic illness including Parkinson's disease.
+Strong evidence exists for other, long-term negative health outcomes from pesticide exposure including birth defects, fetal death, neurodevelopmental disorders, cancer, and neurologic illness including Parkinson's disease.
 Toxicity of pesticides depend on the type of chemical, route of exposure, dosage, and timing of exposure.

 According to The Stockholm Convention on Persistent Organic Pollutants (2001), 9 of the 12 most dangerous and persistent chemicals were pesticides, so many have now been withdrawn from use.